shainer/shainer.github.io/_posts/2016-12-13-online-misinformation.md

 ### Another clickbait classifier
-I am of course not the first to undertake this task :-) The most complete paper I could find has been published on LinkedIn a few months ago.
+I am of course not the first to undertake this task :-) The most complete paper I could find has been published on LinkedIn a few months ago [4].

 In this implementation, the goal is to assign to each title a probability of the title being a clickbait, between 0 and 1.
 Two main features have been used: